Discover more from Risk & Progress

 GDP = Consumer Spending + Investment Spending + Government Spending + (Exports-Imports)

-In practice, this extremely simple calculation is fraught with fuzziness and room for error.
+In practice, this simple calculation is fraught with fuzziness and error.
 Adding up the sales of tangible goods, for example, is relatively easy, but intangible services are notoriously difficult to calculate.
-This fact is salient because economies are gradually dematerializing, with an ever greater share of the productive capacity devoted to services.
-This makes calculations of growth increasingly difficult as economies develop and mature.
+This is salient because our economies are gradually dematerializing, requiring fewer material inputs as an ever-greater share of the productive capacity is devoted to intangible services.
+This makes calculations of economic growth increasingly difficult as economies develop and mature.

-GDP also fails to fully capture quality and technological improvements of goods and services over time.
+GDP also fails to capture quality and technological improvements of goods and services over time.
 Televisions, for example, have trended larger, lighter, more energy efficient, and thinner, with improvements to color and resolution.
-The value of these improvements will not show up in GDP statistics.
+The value of these improvements will not show up in GDP data.
+Nor do statisticians capture the value of that which is free.
+The free access to information on Wikipedia or the cornucopia of websites, apps, videos, and music made by creators online, certainly has value but cannot be fully captured in economic data.

 The Easterlin Paradox

-In an attempt to explain this contradiction, other researchers suggested that beyond a certain level of GDP per capita, enough to satisfy the basic material needs of clothing, housing, and food, further growth did not lead to improvements in well-being.
-Instead, beyond this level of wealth, respondents looked past their absolute income and instead toward their relative income when answering surveys about life satisfaction.
+Attempting to explain this contradiction, researchers have suggested that perhaps beyond a certain level of GDP per capita, enough to satisfy the basic material needs of clothing, housing, and food, further wealth did not improve well-being.
+Instead, beyond this level, respondents looked past their absolute income and instead toward their relative income when answering surveys about life satisfaction.
+These findings have profound implications.
+If rising incomes do not raise subjective well-being, it is argued, that there may be no purpose in economic growth at all.
+Indeed, this idea has already become ingrained in the public psyche.
+Many today believe that past a basic level of material satisfaction continued growth only serves to feed the greed of the wealthy…the primary beneficiaries of yawning inequality.

+Others have challenged Easterlin’s conclusions.
+Research, conducted by Betsey Stevenson and Justin Wolfers takes advantage of a wider breadth and depth of data than was available to Easterlin.
+They conclude that, at least in most countries, there is no paradox; the relationship between material progress and well-being is quite robust.
 Stevenson and Wolfers compared respondents’ answers to questions of subjective well-being to the log of GDP per capita using data from some 131 countries.
-They found a positive correlation that exceeded 0.8.
-They also found no evidence of a satiation point beyond a certain level of GDP per capita needed to satisfy basic material needs.
+They found a positive correlation that exceeded 0.8 and no evidence of a satiation point beyond the level of GDP per capita needed to satisfy basic material needs.

 HDI: An Alternative